Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Preliminaries

 \end{proposition} Analogously, \citet[Corollary 6.2]{Ell17X} gave a formula for the chromatic quasisymmetric function of cycles, whose $t=1$ specialization is the following.
+We use the convention $C_2=K_2$ whenever a formula involves a cycle of order~$2$.

-\begin{proposition}[\citeauthor{Ell17X}] We have $ X_{C_n} =\sum_{I\vDash n} (i_1-1) w_I e_I$ for $n\ge 2$. \end{proposition} It is clear that only the compositions with every part at least $2$ contribute to the sum for $X_{C_n}$.
-This set of compositions will be of frequent use in the sequel; we denote it as
+\begin{proposition}[\citeauthor{Ell17X}] We have $X_{C_n}=\sum_{I\vDash n}(i_1-1)w_Ie_I$ for $n\ge 2$. \end{proposition} Only compositions whose parts are all at least $2$ contribute to the sum for $X_{C_n}$.
+This set will be used repeatedly; we denote it by

-A \emph{double-rooted graph} is a triple $(G,u,v)$ that consists of a graph $G$ and two distinct vertices $u$ and~$v$ of $G$, in which $u$ and $v$ are called the \emph{roots}.
+A \emph{double-rooted graph} is a triple $(G,u,v)$ that consists of a graph $G$ and two distinct vertices $u$ and $v$ of $G$, in which $u$ and $v$ are called the \emph{roots}.
 For any double-rooted graphs $(G_1,u_1,v_1),\dots,(G_l,u_l,v_l)$, denote by $G_1+\dots+G_l$ the graph obtained by identifying $v_i$ and $u_{i+1}$ for all $1\le i\le l-1$.
 It has order

 In this case, each of the graphs $G_1$ and $G_l$ needs only one root.
-We call a graph with only one root a \emph{single-rooted graph} or simply a \emph{rooted graph}.
-We say that $G$ is a rooted graph without mentioning its roots, if different choices of roots do not give rise to ambiguity.
-A \emph{$K$-chain} is a graph of the form $K_{i_1}+\dots+K_{i_l}$, denoted $K_I$, where $I=i_1\dotsm i_l\in\mathcal W_n$. \citet{Tom23X} discovered an elegant positive $e_I$-expansion for $K$-chains.
-A \emph{weak composition} is a sequence of nonnegative integers.
+We call a graph with one root a \emph{rooted graph}.
+A graph $G$ is \emph{vertex-transitive} if for any two vertices $u$ and $v$ of $G$, there is an automorphism $f$ such that $f(u)=v$.
+We omit the root whenever the graph is vertex-transitive or the intended root is clear from context.
+A \emph{$K$-chain} is a graph of the form $K_{i_1}+\dots+K_{i_l}$, denoted $K_I$, where $I=i_1\dotsm i_l\in\mathcal W_n$.
+We use the same notation for the evident degenerate cases involving $K_1$, although those graphs are not $K$-chains under this definition.